 Protection for Products

-You are literally handing over thousands upon thousands of your business dollars to a fulfillment service.
-When it comes to storing and managing your product, there’s no such thing as “wiggle room” in protecting the contents of your inventory.
+You are literally handing over thousands upon thousands of your business dollars to a fulfillment company.
+When it comes to the storing and managing of your product, there’s no such thing as “wiggle room” in protecting the contents of your inventory.

 Spectra ensures that all bases are covered when it comes to safeguarding your inventory.
 We cover all of the below whereas, many warehouses do not.

 - Security systems that aren’t backed up with an additional power source leave the warehouse vulnerable to burglary or breach of data.